Scribd

-Scribd Inc. (pronounced /ˈskrɪbd/) operates three primary platforms: Scribd, Everand, and SlideShare.
-Scribd is a digital document library that hosts over 195 million documents.
+Scribd Inc. (pronounced /ˈskrɪbd/) is an American media company that operates four primary platforms: Scribd, Everand, SlideShare, and Fable.
+Scribd is a digital document library that hosts over 240 million documents.
 Everand is a digital content subscription service offering a wide selection of ebooks, audiobooks, magazines, podcasts, and sheet music.
-SlideShare is an online platform featuring over 15 million presentations from subject matter experts.
+SlideShare is an online platform featuring 25 million presentations uploaded by subject matter experts.

-The company was founded in 2007 by Trip Adler, Jared Friedman, and Tikhon Bernstam, and headquartered in San Francisco, California.
+The company was founded in 2007 by Trip Adler, Jared Friedman and Tikhon Bernstam, and headquartered in San Francisco, California.
 Tony Grimminck took over as CEO in 2024.